triopsi/triopsi-Maintenance/README.md

 ```

 ## Customizing
-Make sure you have a template file in `'templates' .
-DS .
-'Error' .
-DS` named `maintenance.php`.
+Make sure you have a template file in `/templates/Error/` named `maintenance.php`.

 Configs:
 - `className`: Sets the view classname.Accepts either a short name (Ajax) a plugin name (MyPlugin.Ajax) or a fully namespaced name (App\View\AppView) or null to use the View class provided by CakePHP.